derrick-yu1/4-Bit-CPU/README.md

 Timing Diagram:

-The Cp signal is high, which causes the program counter to be incremented by 1 so that it will hold the address of the next instruction in memory
+The Cp signal is high, which causes the program counter to be incremented by 1 so that it will hold the address of the next instruction in memory.

 Diagram: